 Requirement: MCM 5 Post Construction Management Program Reference BMP 5.01 Site Performance Standards (Part IV.B.4.b) 1) Within the permit term, new permittees must adopt local post construction storm water standards for designing, installing, implementing, and maintaining storm water control measures which include BMPs that infiltrate, evapotranspire, harvest, and/or use storm water discharges.
 Existing permittees must review their current ordinances to ensure compliance with the permit in one year.
 2) Within the permit term, new permittees must adopt local storm water discharge design standards that consider parameters such as site discharge volume, rate, duration, and frequency for new development and redevelopment sites.
 The local storm water discharge design standards must describe the site design strategies, control measures, and other practices deemed necessary by the permittee to protect pre-development hydrology to the maximum extent practicable.
 Existing permittees must review their current ordinances to ensure compliance with the permit in one year.
 Responsible EHS: Environmental Specialist Strategy EHS will identify and assemble a group of primary stakeholders (e.g., Facilities Planning and Construction, Environmental Health and Safety, Landscape Services, Utilities, Campus Planning, etc.) to review the current water quality and water quantity standards contained in the UNL Design Guidelines.
-Measurable Goals: Year One : UNL will review existing performance standards to determine if changes are appropriate or necessary.
-Ongoing All Years: Maintain site performance standards Report Report any changes to performance standards made during the preceding year.
-In 2023, the existing performance standards were maintained.
+Measurable Goals: Year One: UNL will review existing performance standards to determine if changes are appropriate or necessary.
+Ongoing All Years: Maintain site performance standards · · · Report Report any changes to performance standards made during the preceding year.
+In 2024, the existing performance standards were maintained.
 No stakeholder meeting was warranted as the standards remained the same from the previous year.
-Evaluation: Environmental Indicators of Effectiveness NA Reference BMP 5.02 Post-Construction Site Plan Review (Part IV.B.4.c.1.a) 1.
-To ensure that all applicable new development and redeveloped sites conform to the performance standards required in Part project review, approval, and enforcement proventing the standard stand (a) Procedures for the site plan review and approval process(es) and modification when changes to an approved plan are desired.
-Responsible EHS: Environmental Specialist
+Evaluation: Environmental Indicators of Effectiveness NA Reference BMP 5.02 Post-Construction Site Plan Review (Part IV.B.4.c.1.a)

-Strategy EHS and FPC will continue to collaboratively review all designs for projects that are subject to UNL's storm water standards, including the stormwater calculations submitted by the Architect at the design phase.
-2. Reviews will be documented in accordance with EHS's Internal Operating Procedure, BMP 5.02 Post-Construction Plan Review and Approval.
-Measurable Goals Ongoing All Years: Conduct and document applicable construction projects. the site plan reviews for all (100%) of Report All Years: 1.
+To ensure that all applicable new development and redeveloped sites conform to the performance standards required in Part IV.B.4.b the permittee must conduct project review, approval, and enforcement procedures that include: (a) Procedures for the site plan review and approval process(es) and modification when changes to an approved plan are desired.
+Responsible EHS: Environmental Specialist Strategy EHS and FPC will continue to collaboratively review all designs for projects that are subject to UNL's storm water standards, including the stormwater calculations submitted by the Architect at the design phase.
+Reviews will be documented in accordance with EHS's Internal Operating Procedure, BMP 5.02 Post-Construction Plan Review and Approval.
+Measurable Goals Ongoing All Years: Conduct and document the site plan reviews for all (100%) of applicable construction projects.
+Report All Years: 1.
 Percentage of applicable construction projects initiated in the prior year that were reviewed and approved.
 All (100%) of the applicable construction projects submitted PCSWC plans for review.
 EHS reviewed and approved all PCSWC plan submittals in accordance with UNL EHS written procedures.
 Westbrook Music Hall - A construction design regarding the sites PCSWC features and stormwater standards was reviewed and approved in 2023.
+In 2024 the PCSWC review form was submitted and approved by the EHS department.
 The project is still under construction and no modifications to the approved plan are projected currently.
-Legacy Meadows Plaza Phase II - The PCSWC Review form was reviewed and approved as meeting the stormwater performance standards in 2023.
-The project is still under construction currently.
-The following construction projects are still in a construction phase where the PCSWCs have been previously approved.
-Kiewit Hall, Outdoor Track, North Stadium Expansion, Westbrook Music Hall.
-These projects will be inspected per BMP 5.04 accordingly.
-There were no new construction projects between 0.5 and 1.0 acre that were initiated in 2023.
+There were no new construction projects between 0.5 and 1.0 acre that were initiated in 2024 that required PCSWCs review and approval.
 Evaluation: Environmental Indicators of Effectiveness none